Everyone has a story, and while as a child I conjured up many a story in my own mind, it wasn't until the late 80s that Byron the dolphin was 'born'.

 I saw how ensouling the character of an animal with similar feelings and thought-life as our own, helped the child to identify with each character and get in touch with their own feelings.

 Stories were usually inspired by a particular child's needs or difficulty in their social circles.
-Each story portrayed the challenges, fears, and triumphs of childhood, informing and supporting the child toward essential growth and change.
+Each story portrayed the uniqueness and beauty of Australian fauna, the challenges, fears, and triumphs of not only our precious wildlife but childhood itself; informing and supporting the child toward essential growth and change.

 Through story, the child was observed to be more settled and confident, easily navigating their way through their own adaptation to the environment, personalities, and daily experiences; resolving conflicts themselves, and helping others along the way.